Austria within Nazi Germany: Dictatorship, civil war and banning National Socialism

 The Christian Social Party had ruled from 1932 and Chancellor Engelbert Dollfuß had led them from 1932.
 The Social Democrats were no longer their only threat.
 The previous chancellor and priest Ignaz Seipel had worked towards an authoritarian state.
 Seipel based this on the Papal Encyclicals, Rerum novarum (1891) and Quadragesimo anno (1931).
 Abolition of the parliamentary system was necessary for this.
 A crisis in the Austrian parliament on the 4 May 1933 gave Dollfuß the opportunity he wanted.

-Later in May 1933 the Christian Social Union was converted to the Patriotic Front.
-The Patriotic Front was a political organisation, supposedly above partisan considerations, Roman Catholic and vehemently anti-Marxist.
+Later in May 1933, the Christian Social Party was converted in to the Fatherland Front.
+The Fatherland Front was a political organisation, supposedly above partisan considerations, Roman Catholic and vehemently anti-Marxist.
 It purported to represent all Austrians who were true to their native land.
 Within a week the Austrian Communist Party was banned, and before the end of the month the republican paramilitary organisation and Freethinkers Organisations were banned along with numerous other groups.
 Nazis failed to get more than 25% of the votes in local elections in most areas.
-In Zwettl and Innsbruck however they got more than 40%, and they tried to lever this into a basis for agitation against the ruling Patriotic Front.
+In Zwettl and Innsbruck however they got more than 40%, and they tried to lever this into a basis for agitation against the ruling Fatherland Front.
 Nazi supporters generated a wave of terrorism which crested in early June with four deaths and 48 people injured.